apache/ratis/ratis-docs/src/site/markdown/start/index.md

 ### Apply Raft Log Item

-Once the raft log is committed, Ratis will notify statemachine by invoking the `public CompletableFuture<Message> applyTransaction(TransactionContext trx)` method, and we need to override this method to decode the message and apply it.
+Once the raft log is committed,
+Ratis will notify state machine by invoking the `public CompletableFuture<Message> applyTransaction(TransactionContext trx)` method, and we need to override this method to decode the message and apply it.

 First, get the log content and decode it: